DISN-kolo/dslr/EDUCATION.md

 ### Logistic regression: Training

+*Program used: `logreg_train.py`*

 Alright, we've arrived at something much more interesting.

 In this part, we train our prediction model.
-We do it based on the assumption that subject scores can be put in a function which would result in a 0 or 1 answer for whether or not a person with said scores belongs to a chosen house.
+We do it based on the assumption that certain subjects' scores can be put in a function which would result in a $0$ or $1$ answer for whether or not a person with said scores belongs to a chosen house.
 Thus, for every house we need to do a separate training session.
 Okay, and what does each session contain?

 $$
 J(\theta) = -\frac{1}{m}\sum_{i=1}^{m} \left[y^{(i)}\log(h_\theta(x^{(i)})) + (1-y^{(i)})\log(1-h_\theta(x^{(i)}))\right]
 $$

 This is our loss function - it describes how badly we've missed the training data with our estimations.
-The $m$ is the amount of entries, the $y^{(i)}$ is the i-th real result (which in training data is either strictly 0 or 1, indicating whether the data point belongs to a chosen house or not), the $h_\theta(x)$ is the estimation of the logistic function that we're trying to find the best set of coefficients $\theta$ for, and the $x^{(i)}$ is the i-th vector of inputs, which consists of the chosen subjects' scores, with a $1$ at the front to account for the intercept coefficient.
+The $m$ is the amount of entries, the $y^{(i)}$ is the $i$-th real result (which in training data is either strictly $0$ or $1$, indicating whether the data point belongs to a chosen house or not), the $h_\theta(x)$ is the estimation of the logistic function that we're trying to find the best set of coefficients $\theta$ for, and the $x^{(i)}$ is the $i$-th vector of inputs, which consists of the chosen subjects' scores, with a $1$ at the front to account for the intercept coefficient.

 $$
 h_\theta(x) = g(\theta^T x)
 $$

-Since both $\theta$ and $x$ are vectors, this way we ensure $g$ accepts the dot product, which expands to (remembering $x_0$ is always $= 1$):
+Since both $\theta$ and $x$ are vectors, this way we ensure $g$ accepts the dot product, which expands to (remembering $x_0 \equiv 1$):

 $$
 \theta_0 + \theta_1x^{(i)}_1 + \theta_2x^{(i)}_2 ...